 Pharma litigation, transactional work in IP.

-In the healthcare sector, the Linklaters teams in London, Frankfurt and Paris consistently work together in high-profile cases for originator companies like ViiV and Sanofi.
+In the healthcare sector, the Linklaters teams in London, Frankfurt and Paris consistently work together in high-profile cases for originator companies like ViiV, Sanofi and GSK.
+Linklaters has solid teams in France, Germany and the UK.
 But the firm has higher ambitions for cross-border disputes.
-For this it needs to develop a visible patent team in NL, which would also give it a more rounded offering for the UPC.
+For this, it must develop a visible patent team in the Netherlands, which would also give it a more rounded offering for the UPC.